 - 15. After sanitizing, drain the chlorine solution from the fresh water system.
 See Draining the Fresh Water System. - 16.
 Pressure fill the fresh water tank (refer to Step 9).
-Open the 2-valve water heater bypass to allow water into the water heater.
-White & black valves should be pointing in line with the water heater supply lines.
+Set the 2 valve water heater bypass to NORMAL allowing water into the water heater.
 Refer to the 2-Valve Water Heater Bypass section. - 17.
-When water heater is full of water, turn the water heater power ON.
 Water valves at the water pump should be in the NORMAL position to allow water into the RV lines.
 Disconnect any pressurized water source.
 Turn the water pump ON.
-You want water to come from the water tank into the water lines in the RV. - 18.
+You want water to flow from the water tank into the water lines in the RV. - 18.
+Verify the hot water heater is full of water by turning on the hot water faucets and when a steady stream of water flows from the hot faucets, pump must be ON, then the water heater is full of water. - 19.
 Open all faucets one by one (both hot and cold) and allow water to flow until the chlorine smell is gone.
-Include the outside shower also. - 19.
+Include the outside shower and outside kitchen also. - 20.
 Close the faucets and then turn the pump OFF.